-Teams don't just
+Teams don't just happen-they must be built!

-teams.
+The problem of commitment is a major one for both organizations and project teams.
 It is especially significant in matrix organizations, in which members of the project team are actually members of functional groups and have their own bosses but report to the project manager on a "dotted-line" basis.